RaphaelTurtlePower/objc_ios_guides/Week-2-Homework.md

 <img src="http://i.imgur.com/7IuFoEul.png" width="250"/>&nbsp;&nbsp;<img src="http://i.imgur.com/N8PfLlf.png" width="250"/>

-- Create a scrollable view of Facebook notifications, such as the one above
+- Create a scrollable view of Facebook notifications, such as the one above.
+Read the required and optional items below.
   - Create a custom cell for the notification
   - Create a Notification model class with properties for profilePicUrl, text, iconUrl, timestamp
   - Set the left navigation bar icon to the search icon